 VACUUM reclaims storage occupied by dead tuples.

-In MCVV architecture tuples that are deleted which are not physically removed.
+In the MCVV architecture tuples that deleted which is not physically remove.
 It presents in a disk until a VACUUM is done.

 VACUUM does not require an exclusive lock on the table.

 Whatever space reclaims by VACUUM that space might require to use for next storage.

 VACUUM FULL rewrites the entire table with data and releases all fragmented space of an old table.

 We should avoid the VACUUM FULL because it shrinks the whole table and writes everything into the new disk block which requires more resources and disk space to complete this operation.

 If you find a huge number of dead rows, you should execute VACUUM FULL on that table.

 VACUUM FULL requires an exclusive lock on the table and also require a free disk space as same as your table size.

 After execution of VACUUM or VACUUM FULL, you must execute this command to update the statistics.